 Plain Text

-Use the calor_diagnose tool to validate this file for syntax errors
+Use calor_check with action diagnose to validate this file for syntax errors

 Configuration